What Does Weight Loss Surgery Cost?

 Coverage is also more likely if your doctor demonstrates that you suffer comorbidities such as diabetes or heart disease.

-Aftercare insurance reimbursements for a dietician, psychologist, exercise program and nutritional supplements such as Vitamin B12 injections may be minimal, if covered at all.
+Aftercare insurance reimbursements for a dietician, psychologist, exercise program and nutritional supplements such as vitamin B12 injections may be minimal, if covered at all.

 Regional Factors Affecting Gastric Bypass Cost

 Fees vary by region.
 Surgery fees are typically higher in urban areas, such as Boston, New York, and other Eastern seaboard cities.
-Overhead is higher in those areas, and surgeons are in greater demand in more densely populated areas.
+Overhead is higher in such areas, and surgeons are in greater demand in more densely populated areas.
 The highest cost region is in the northeast United States, followed by the West Coast, then the central and southern states.

 However, the top surgeons in every region typically demand, and receive, higher fees.
 They are often more skilled, have performed more surgeries and have a better record of successful results.